aadya1710/face_recognition/README.md

 ## Navigating Through WebApp
 ### Home Page
  * User can navigate to advertisment page for watching the new advertisment released by the company.
- * A dmin can navigate to login page to access the data.
+ * Admin can navigate to login page to access the data.

 ![image](https://user-images.githubusercontent.com/77448543/170831971-934b2062-c1c5-4520-b460-dcb156ca5234.png)